Michilis/cashu-redeem-api/README.md

 - `paid` flag from mint response
 - Presence of payment preimage
 - Payment state indicators

-If you receive a "payment failed" error but the Lightning payment was successful, use the debug endpoint to investigate the raw mint response.

 ### 3. `POST /api/validate-address`
 Validate a Lightning address without redemption.